contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 Documentation is at http://twine2.neocities.org/.
 See below for compilation instructions.

-### 3.3.2 changes (unreleased):
+### 3.3.3 changes (unreleased):

 #### Bugfixes

+ * Fixed an issue preventing Harlowe's editor extensions from appearing in Twine 2.5.0.
+ * Fixed a bug where a `(replace:)` call targeting the hook containing it (including special hook names like `?passage`) would cause all subsequent macros and expressions to be ignored (similar to what would happen if a `(go-to:)` was used).
+   * Note: since the aforementioned behaviour is arguably more intuitive than the 3.2 behaviour, it is possible that this fix will be intentionally reverted in 4.0.
+As of right now, it is considered a 3.2 compatibility bug.
+   * Note 2: this bug was previously erroneously reported as fixed in 3.3.2.

+### 3.3.2 changes (Aug 28, 2022):

+#### Bugfixes

  * Fixed a bug which prevented you from naming a variable `$start`, `$end`, `$any`, `$some`, or `$all` (or naming a temp variable any of those words).
  * Fixed a long-standing bug where XML-style self-closing HTML tags (like `<div/>`) didn't self-close.
  * Fixed a crash caused by completely empty 'header', 'footer', 'startup', 'debug-header', 'debug-footer' and 'debug-startup' passages.
- * Fixed a bug where a `(replace:)` call targeting the hook containing it (including special hook names like `?passage`) would cause all subsequent macros and expressions to be ignored (similar to what would happen if a `(go-to:)` was used).
-   * Note: since the aforementioned behaviour is arguably more intuitive than the 3.2 behaviour, it is possible that this fix will be intentionally reverted in 4.0.
-As of right now, it is considered a 3.2 compatibility bug.
  * Fixed a bug where, whenever a hook was shown or inserted into the passage at the same time as a dialog box (such as those created by `(dialog:)`) appeared, then existing enchantments wouldn't apply to that hook.
- * Debug Mode: Fixed enchantments created using `(enchant:)` with a `via` lambda being displayed as `(undefined:)` in the Enchantments panel.
+ * Debug Mode: Fixed a bug where enchantments created using `(enchant:)` with a `via` lambda being displayed as `(undefined:)` in the Enchantments panel.

 #### Alterations